-Cloud VPN Market Size and Share
+Cloud VPN Services Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Cloud VPN Market Analysis by Mordor Intelligence
+Cloud VPN Services Market Analysis by Mordor Intelligence

-The Cloud VPN Market size is estimated at USD 13.05 billion in 2025, and is expected to reach USD 36.45 billion by 2030, at a CAGR of 22.80% during the forecast period (2025-2030).
+The Cloud VPN Services Market size is estimated at USD 13.05 billion in 2025, and is expected to reach USD 36.45 billion by 2030, at a CAGR of 22.80% during the forecast period (2025-2030).
 The 179% growth trajectory reflects enterprise migration from perimeter-bound security to cloud-native architectures, escalating multi-cloud connectivity needs, and permanent hybrid work patterns.
 Demand also benefits from the rapid rollout of Secure Access Service Edge (SASE) platforms, 5G private networks for industrial IoT, and vendor bundling of VPN with unified security suites.
 Competitive intensity rises as legacy network vendors converge with cloud-first security specialists, while persistent skills shortages in cloud-security engineering reinforce the shift toward managed offerings.
 Country-level data-sovereignty mandates introduce deployment complexity yet encourage regionalized platforms that can meet compliance obligations.

 Key Report Takeaways